Local Tomography of Large Networks under the Low-Observability Regime: Problem Formulation

 The next property identifies a useful class of combination policies, for which degeneracy to zero of the combination weights is prevented by proper scaling.
-As highlighted below, such property is broad enough to encompass typical combination rules, such as the Laplacian~\eqref{eq:LapMat} and the Metropolis~\eqref{eq:MetroMat} rules. \begin{property}[Non-degeneracy under $(N p_N)$-scaling] Consider a combination policy applied to a partial Erd\"os-R\'enyi graph $\bm{G}\sim\mathscr{G}^{\star}(N,p_N,G_{\mathcal{S}})$.
-The combination policy belongs to class $\mathscr{C}_{\tau}$ if there exists $\tau > 0$ such that, for all $i,j=1,2,\ldots,N$ with $i\neq j$: \beq \boxed{ \P[Np_N \bm{a}_{ij}> \tau | \bm{g}_{ij}=1] \geq 1 - \epsilon_N } \eeq where $\epsilon_N$ goes to zero as $N\rightarrow\infty$.
-In other words, if two nodes $i$ and $j$ are connected (corresponding to $g_{ij}=1$), then the scaled combination coefficient $N p_N a_{ij}$ lies above a certain threshold value denoted by $\tau$, with high probability, for large $N$.\QEDB \end{property} We denote by $\mathscr{C}_{\rho,\tau}$ the class of weight-assignment policies holding both properties.
+As highlighted below, such property is broad enough to encompass typical combination rules, such as the Laplacian~\eqref{eq:LapMat} and the Metropolis~\eqref{eq:MetroMat} rules. \begin{property}[Non-degeneracy under $(N p_N)$-scaling] Consider a combination policy applied to a partial Erd\H{o}s-R\'enyi graph $\bm{G}\sim\mathscr{G}^{\star}(N,p_N,G_{\mathcal{S}})$.
+The combination policy belongs to class $\mathscr{C}_{\tau}$ for some $\tau > 0$, if for all $i, j = 1, 2, ..., N$ with $i \neq j$: \beq \boxed{ \P[Np_N \bm{a}_{ij}> \tau | \bm{g}_{ij}=1] \geq 1 - \epsilon_N } \eeq where $\epsilon_N$ goes to zero as $N\rightarrow\infty$.
+In other words, if two nodes $i$ and $j$ are connected (corresponding to $\bm{g}_{ij}=1$), then the scaled combination coefficient $N p_N \bm{a}_{ij}$ lies above a certain threshold value denoted by $\tau$, with high probability, for large $N$.\QEDB \end{property}